GauravOOO2/SignUp-CSS/README.md

 # Motive:

-to create a simple signin page and impliment CSS transition-property
+to create a simple sign in page and implement CSS transition-property